mihaigalos/caster/README.md

 ## Using precompiled binaries

-Will be implemented as an upoming feature.
+Will be implemented as an upcoming feature.

 ## Docker
 The server [`docker image`](https://contains.dev/mihaigalos/caster) is `<10MB`.